mxg-mega/personal_details_app/README.md

   1. you have to have a minimun andoid sdk Version 19
   2. flutter environment sdk of '>=2.19.3 <3.0.0'
   3. you java version at the time of this project 14.0.1
+  4. VS code or Android Studio
+  5. A physical Phone or a virtual Device

 # Packages Used